Cathedral-Of-NeoJesus/CodeOfConduct/moderation.md

 You are given this role to ensure the safety and sanity of the community.
 This is not your own server.
 This is the people's server.
 And expect people to troll/be rude/question you.
 If you take ban/timeout/mute someone without them breaking a server rules, then the administration can and probably will remove your mod role.

+### 5. Do not purge/delete messages if not necessary:
+Do it only if:
+1\.
+Hardcore NSFW
+2\.
+Doxxing someone
+3\.
+Over-spam (the server should have anti-spam enabled tho)